jonathanmreiter/character-sheets/dnd5e/kauss/notes.md

     - Graywolf
     - Thunderbeast tribe to North
     - Both tribes untrusted
+    - Old growth forests
+    - Stone foundations from houses
+    - North of the river is dangerous
+    - Mount Hotenow erupted some time ago

 Treeghost Uthgardt
     - Purple feathers of the Owlbear, purple tattoos, shaman